swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

             with:
               credentials_json: '${{ secrets.GCP_SERVICE_ACCOUNT_KEY }}'
           - name: Train model
-            run: dvc repro --pull --allow-missing # (5)!
+            run: dvc repro --pull --allow-missing
     ```

-    1. Runs on pushes.
-    2. ... target the `main` branch.
-    3. Runs on pull requests.
-    4. Allows you to run this workflow manually from the Actions tab.
+A few notes:

-    5. Instead of running `dvc pull` and `dvc repro` separately, we can run them
+* Instead of running `dvc pull` and `dvc repro` separately, we can run
-       together with `dvc repro --pull`.
-The `--allow-missing` flag allows DVC to skip
+        them together with `dvc repro --pull`.
+* The `--allow-missing` flag allows
-       downloading unnecessary files that are not used in the repro step.
-For example,
+        DVC to skip downloading unnecessary files that are not used in the repro step.
-       if the prepare step is already cached, DVC will skip downloading the data again
+        For example, if the prepare step is already cached, DVC will skip downloading
-       and will only download the cached prepare step.
+        the data again and will only download the cached prepare step.

 === ":simple-gitlab: GitLab"